Military to Civilian Resumes

 The American Legion conducted a review of the transition assistance program and highlighted to need for improving the contracts with the TAP facilitators who are evaluated with a limited scope of performance measures and have little incentive for them to perform their best.

 LinkedIn published an article about how no transitioning soldier’s resume is perfect and criticized how the Army cannot expect a soldier to effectively transition into the civilian world by providing them a fill-in-the-blank resume template that many of these TAP facilitators (along with several online companies) attempt to do.

 As a former Air Force Captain, my experience with TAPs was very forgettable and provided little benefit to help me with my job search.
 Today, as a career services entrepreneur who sees many resumes coming from military personnel transitioning into the civilian world, I am constantly amazed on how many low-quality resumes come across my desk from service members who just completed TAPs.

 Use Easy to Understand Wording

-You want to make your responsibilities easy to understand and relevant to the civilian world.
+You want to make your responsibilities easy to understand and translate your military skills to civilian terms.
 For example, rather than copy information from my Officer Performance Reports (which defined my job roles and how well my performance is for each area) I needed to convey to civilian hiring managers something they could understand and something that was relevant to the positions I was applying for.